 ...to be continued.

-Destination Wedding in the Philippines: Janis & Zane’s intimate beach wedding in El Nido, Palawan x destination wedding photographer & cinematographer @redsheepphotocinema.
+Philippines destination wedding photos & video: Janis & Zane’s intimate beach wedding in El Nido, Palawan x destination wedding photographer & cinematographer @redsheepphotocinema.
 Shot & filmed on location: Stunning Republic Resort & Papaya Beach, El Nido, Palawan, Philippines.
 Janis & Zane (LHR > MNL/ENI).
 Imagery & original music for the Instagram video by redsheep.
 Leica M + Sony A7S.
 VSCO.
+September 2016.
+Color remastered July 2018.

 A seemingly relentless tropical downpour.
 Just two hours left before your beach wedding.
 What will you do?
 For Janis & Zane, it's as simple as this: #suckitup.